mobile marketing strategy

 It’s preferable to focus on evergreen content, content that remains relevant in time.

-Even something like a presentation video that you have used for years can lose its relevance if you have gone through a rebranding or your field of activity has gone through major transformations.
+Even a presentation video that you have used for years can lose its relevance if you have undergone a rebranding or your field of activity has undergone major transformations.

 Content Delivery